nofeaturesonlybugs/go-musings/globals/02-When-To-Use-Globals.md

 ## Exported Globals vs Private Globals
 Any time you decide to use a global variable you should consider carefully if it should be exported or not.
 The regular expression example is a good case for making the global unexported or private; there's low likelihood anything outside the package will need to see it to understand how the package works.

 On the other hand the example demonstrating default values or configuration is a good case for exporting the global value.
-If the default global is declared as `var defaultConfig = ...` then it is not visible outside the package, does not show up in documentation, and users of your package will need to dig in your source code to find what the default configuration values.
+If the default global is declared as `var defaultConfig = ...` then it is not visible outside the package, does not show up in documentation, and users of your package will need to dig in your source code to find the default configuration values.
 Naming it `DefaultConfig` ensures it shows up in documentation and is easier to find at a glance.

 ## Being a Good Samaritan
 Now let us address the large elephant in the room.